DomiKamu/OhmerPrems/README.md

 ![](docs/modules/KlokSpidMkII/_img/Models_rev.gif)

-Like other Ohmer and OhmerPrems modules, KlokSpid MkII comes in six models (GUI theme variations):
+Like free Open Source **Ohmer**, and some OhmerPrems modules, KlokSpid MkII comes in 6 models (GUI theme variations):
 - _Aluminium_ (default/browser view if **Use dark panels if available** option is disabled from **View** menu)
 - _Stage Repro_
 - _Absolute Night_ (default/browser view if **Use dark panels if available** option is enabled from **View** menu)